Chris Harper (cyclist): Team Jayco–AlUla (2023–2024)

 Harper started 2024 off by placing second behind teammate Luke Plapp in both the National Road race and National Time trial championships.

 During stage 4 of the Tour of the Alps Harper crashed heavily head-first into a lamp pole.
 He abandoned the race with a concussion after spending the first two stages in the top 10 overall.

+Q36.5 Pro Cycling Team (2025-present)

+He joined on a two-year deal to start 2025.

+On stage 10 of the 2026 Tour de France, he crashed on a descent of Puy Mary.
+He was forced to withdraw from the race due to an injury to his hand suffered in the crash.